 All vegetables will have different cooking times depending on their size and thickness.
 Below you will find some of the more commonly steamed vegetables and their cooking times for both stovetop and microwave steaming.

-Asparagus: On the stovetop, asparagus are steamed approximately four minutes for thin spears.
+- Asparagus: On the stovetop, asparagus is steamed approximately 4 minutes for thin spears.
 Add an extra minute or two for thicker spears.
-For asparagus, time steaming in the microwave is relatively the same: four to six minutes.
+The time for asparagus steamed in the microwave is about the same—4 to 6 minutes.

-In the microwave, Brussels sprouts cook more quickly, in about seven minutes.
+- Brussels Sprouts: On the stovetop, Brussels sprouts should be steamed approximately 10 minutes.
+In the microwave, Brussels sprouts cook more quickly, in about 7 minutes.

-Cauliflower: Cauliflower florets will steam on the stovetop in about six minutes.
-For microwave steaming, cook cauliflower for three to four minutes.
+- Cauliflower: Cauliflower florets will steam on the stovetop in about 6 minutes.
+For microwave steaming, cook cauliflower for 3 to 4 minutes.

-Green Beans: Steam green beans on the stovetop for about five minutes.
-In the microwave, steam green beans for three to four minutes.
+- Green Beans: Steam green beans on the stovetop for about 5 minutes, and 3 to 4 minutes in the microwave.

-Peas: Peas steamed on the stovetop take about three minutes.
-In the microwave, steam peas for one to two minutes.
+- Peas: Peas steamed on the stovetop take about 3 minutes.
+In the microwave, steam peas for 1 to 2 minutes.